 Making your own salad dressings is an EASY way to save TONS of money off your grocery budget.

-From homemade ranch dressing to balsamic vinaigrette to cilantro lime dressing, I’ve made so many salad dressings myself that I rarely even buy them anymore!
+From Homemade Ranch Dressing to Balsamic Vinegar Vinaigrette to Cilantro Lime Dressing, I’ve made so many salad dressings myself that I rarely even buy them anymore!

-Have you heard of Kraft Italian Dressing?
-That was the most recent dressing he requested, but instead of spending $3-4 on a small bottle, I set out to make our own version.
+Take Zesty Kraft Italian Dressing.
+That was the most recent dressing he requested, but instead of spending $3-4 on a small bottle, I set out to make my own version.

-This recipe is based off my original Italian dressing recipe, with a few minor tweaks to make the flavor a bit brighter and, well, zestier!
+This recipe is based on my original Italian Dressing Recipe, with a few minor tweaks to make the depth of flavor a bit brighter and, well, zestier!

 Here’s what you need:

-- Dried Seasonings: garlic powder, onion powder, oregano, parsley, salt, pepper, thyme, and basil
+- Dried Spices and Herbs: garlic powder, onion powder, oregano, parsley, salt, black pepper, thyme, and basil.
+You can even add a sprinkle of red pepper flakes for a bit of kick.

 Making your own dressing is as easy as 1-2-3: